 If you wish to attend a session and have a small child, we are able to meet in the adjoining Parent Hub, where there are toys and games for your little one.
 Changing facilities are also available.

-If there’s a question you’d like to ask that’s not answered here, feel free to contact me directly.
+If there’s a question you’d like to ask that’s not answered here, or you’d like more information on something I’ve answered here, feel free to contact me directly.

 I am a strong believer that everyone is the expert in their own life.
 My role is give you the space to explore your experiences and offer a fresh perspective on things that are distressing you.
 I am queer, sex and body positive, neurodivergent and work on being as culturally safe as I can be.
 I strive to uphold Te Tiriti wherever possible and recognise the importance of society and culture on mental health and wellbeing.